hq9000/hq9000/_posts/2021-04-02-dirty-python-script-to-download-a-bunch-of-files.md

 It's widely known that Python is perfect (among other things) for writing a one-off disposable scripts for doing dirty tasks.

-Today I found myself in need of downloading a bunch of files (sever hundreds) from the internet and saving them locally.
+Today I found myself in need of downloading a bunch of files (several hundreds) from the internet and saving them locally.
 I had a two columns table in google docs which I copy-pasted into a `txt` file (column delimiter turned into a `\t` symbol).

 Instead of doing it manually, I chose to write a short script.